 Image opposite: Portrait of woman washing shells by photographer and DEV graduate Lisa Murray taken in northern Viet Nam in 2015.
 A woman washes mother of pearl shells before they’re cut into smaller pieces.

-All research undertaken within the School of International Development and International Development UEA must conform to our Ethics policy on research involving human subjects.
+All research undertaken within the School of Global Development and International Development UEA must conform to our Ethics policy on research involving human subjects.

 For more information on ethics, see our Ethics Statement.